Fulcrum Therapeutics Inc’s results are impressive

-While Fulcrum Therapeutics Inc has overperformed by 0.28%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, FULC rose by 52.98%, with highs and lows ranging from $10.13 to $2.32, whereas the simple moving average jumped by 69.69% in the last 200 days.
+While Fulcrum Therapeutics Inc has underperformed by -3.10%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, FULC rose by 46.38%, with highs and lows ranging from $10.13 to $2.32, whereas the simple moving average jumped by 63.48% in the last 200 days.

 On May 23, 2025, Leerink Partners Upgraded Fulcrum Therapeutics Inc (NASDAQ: FULC) to Outperform.
 A report published by Cantor Fitzgerald on May 15, 2025, Upgraded its rating to ‘Overweight’ for FULC.
 H.C.
 Wainwright also Downgraded FULC shares as ‘Neutral’, setting a target price of $4 on the company’s shares in a report dated September 13, 2024.
 RBC Capital Mkts September 12, 2024d its ‘Outperform’ rating to ‘Sector Perform’ for FULC, as published in its report on September 12, 2024.
 Leerink Partners’s report from September 12, 2024 suggests a price prediction of $4 for FULC shares, giving the stock a ‘Market Perform’ rating.
 Cantor Fitzgerald also rated the stock as ‘Neutral’.